umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 ![Importing a Document Type](images/import-document-type.png)

 :::note

-If your document type contains compositions or inherits from another document type, then you need to export/import the composition/document type too.
+1) If your document type contains compositions or inherits from another document type, then you need to export/import the composition/document type too.
+2) You cannot export/import document types on Umbraco Cloud.
 :::

 ### Defining the root node